Gallia County 4-H New Family Guide

 Where do I sign up?

-Join a club in your county near your home or school.
+First, join a club in your county near your home or school.
 Experience 4-H with a friend, and invite them to join you.
-Contact Gallia County Extension Office to enroll today.

 When should I sign up?